Methylene blue: Isobutyl nitrite toxicity

 Isobutyl nitrite is one of the compounds used as poppers, an inhalant drug that induces a brief euphoria.

 Isobutyl nitrite is known to cause methemoglobinemia.
 Severe methemoglobinemia may be treated with methylene blue.

 Cyanide poisoning

-Since its reduction potential is similar to that of oxygen and can be reduced by components of the electron transport chain, large doses of methylene blue are sometimes used as an antidote to potassium cyanide poisoning, a method first successfully tested in 1933 by Matilda Moldenhauer Brooks in San Francisco, although first demonstrated by Bo Sahlin of Lund University, in 1926.
+Since its reduction potential is similar to that of oxygen and can be reduced by components of the electron transport chain, large doses of methylene blue are sometimes used as an antidote for cyanide poisoning, a method first successfully tested in 1933 by Matilda Moldenhauer Brooks in San Francisco, although first demonstrated by Bo Sahlin of Lund University, in 1926.

 Shock

 Methylene blue increases blood pressure in people with vasoplegic syndrome (redistributive shock).
 It does not improve delivery of oxygen to tissues or decrease mortality.

 Methylene blue has been used in calcium channel blocker toxicity as a possible rescue therapy for distributive shock unresponsive to first-line agents.
 Limited to case reports, a 2024 review found low-quality evidence that methylene blue may reduce short-term mortality, duration of the need for vasopressors, and length of hospital stay.